msilin/Group7/README.md

 Assuming you have started the MySQL server on localhost using the default credentials, connect to it using the MySQL Client of your choice (MySQLWorkbench, MySQL extension for VSCode, etc).

 If you have previosly defined databases on your SQL server, the easiest way to prepare your envrionment is to drop and re-create the dev database.
 You can do this by executing the statements `drop database dev` and then `create database dev`.
+Or, you can navigate into your previous project and run docker-compose down.
+After this, you will have to create the dev database again.

 *Note* When you are executing the insert statements, make sure you are executing them directly on the dev database.
 In the VSCode extension, you need to right-click the dev database and choose __New Query__.
 In MySQL workbench, right-click the dev database and select __Set as Default Schema__.